Evaluation of Second Chance Act Demonstration Projects

 |Description: Northwest Professional Consortium, Inc., is conducting a 42-month multisite evaluation of the program.
 Researchers are using a process evaluation to document and compare program models and implementation; an impact evaluation to examine rearrests, reconvictions, violations and returns to incarceration using pre/post archival data; and cost-benefit analyses to calculate avoided public costs by comparing program interventions to "business-as-usual" conditions.|

-Read an abstract of and access the ful interim report on Program Characteristics and Preliminary Themes from Year 1.
+Read an abstract of and access the full interim reports on:

 |An Evaluation of the Second Chance Act Demonstration Field Experiment: Fostering Desistance Through Effective Supervision||MDRC||$3,000,000||2010-RY-BX-0002|